This is an article related to Nouvelle Alexandrie. Click here for more information.

 T1

 Line T1 currently connect the Government District together, running through the Government Triangle, Colonne de la Forêt, and New Citadel Plaza.
-The Termini stand at the Grande Unión and the Jardines Reales.
+The Termini stand at the Plaza Lyrica and Albaño Ayuntamiento.
 The line opened in 1686 AN as a direct connection between the Cortes Federales and Royal Palace.
 The extension to Albaño opened in 1696 AN, connecting to the Town Hall there.
-Plans to extend to Plaza Lyrica are still ongoing.
+The extension to Plaza Lyrica came in 1728 AN.
 The line is often called the Cortes Tram Line, because it passes through the Cortes Palace.
 Due to that, it has been nicknamed the 'Deputies Line'.

 T15

-Line T15 was created in 1702 AN as a express line between the Royal Palace and Cortes Generales.
+Line T15 was created in 1702 AN as a express line between the Royal Palace and Cortes Generales, using a different route from T1.
 It is open only from Monday to Thursday, and between 0800 and 2100, and is closed during Prorogation.
 The line has been named the Royal Palace Line, or its nickname 'King's Express'.

 T2